Local and Modern Methods of Crude Palm Oil Extraction

 Understanding these drawbacks helps to address the inefficiencies and environmental impacts associated with local palm oil production.

-2. Poor Oil Yield: Traditional techniques fail to fully extract oil, reducing overall yield and posing a major drawback for small-scale producers who need to maximize output for economic viability.
+• Poor Oil Yield: Traditional techniques fail to fully extract oil, reducing yields and affecting small-scale producers’ ability to meet economic demands.

 The Modern Method of Palm Fruit Oil Processing and Extraction